Imu-D-sama/FuretaPikku/README.md

-# Valorant-Agent-Yoinker
+# FuretaPikku

-A tool that makes you instalock any agent you want and dodge the game
+A tool that makes you instalock any agent you want, dodge the game, and check what side you are in Select Screen

-**!!!This tool was originally made by https://github.com/deadly and then updated by me to include every agent and the ability to dodge a game and save your region!!!**

 you can contact me at my discord .imu_sama.